 This is why (almost) every financial advisor focuses so much on gathering assets under management (AUM) and why life insurance agents have annual sales goals.
 Even fee-only financial planners have annual billable hour goals — their goal is to sell you maximum financial planning time per year.
 And while sales isn’t bad, per se, the extreme focus on sales over solving bonafide financial problems is bad.
 Very bad.

 All of the plans I’ve designed for my clients have worked out very well.
 Very little of it was luck.
 It was by design.
 I’m somewhat selective about who I take on as a client (which may be part of the high success rate).

 However… I’m also very selective about the insurance companies and brokerages I do business with.

 I put my money in the same exact financial contracts that I sell to my clients.
 I am right there with them and share in the same kinds of profits they do.
 I never ask them to take risks with their money that I haven’t already taken myself.

 I have an intimate knowledge of the underlying costs and benefits of the products I design and sell, and so I disclose those costs and benefits to my clients in the same exact way I calculated them for myself and my wife when designing our own financial plan.

 My business is primarily a financial service business which just so happens to sell financial products to solve bonafide financial problems, and not a sales business that tries to shoehorn in worn-out and unproven financial hypotheses that don’t actually work in the real world.

 I guarantee results by virtue of the fact that I only design and sell financial contracts that guarantee your future income and savings.
 After all, if the plan doesn’t actually work, what good is it?
 Secondly, my team and I don’t just sell insurance policies.
-We design an actual plan that will work for the rest of your life.
+We design an actual plan, and actively monitor that plan, so it will work for the rest of your life.